Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 And this takes us to size.
 If space is at a premium, a smaller interior capacity is going to make more sense.
 So, we included several options that were less than one cubic foot of interior space.
 Still, we also recognize that not everyone lives in a dorm, or even if they do, they may not have a roommate.
 To that end, we did include options larger than a cubic foot but didn’t go beyond 1.6 cubic feet of interior space.

 You’ll find that in our guide we’ve included affordable inverter models as well as pulse heat options.
 Because inverter technology is focused on providing even and consistent heat, you’ll note that the inverter models also include more robust cooking options.

 Finally, we focused on the control panel.
 While almost every microwave we reviewed came with a child safety lock, this wasn’t a feature we highlighted given the audience we’re addressing.
-You’ll see an array of options in our guide from rotary dial options to models that included an Alexa voice assistant, or even had enhanced cooking controls such as including a grill element in the interior space.
-You’ll need to consider which functions are most important to you and whether you prefer a touchpad, tactile buttons, and knobs, or a hands-free smart appliance interface.
+You’ll see an array of options in our guide from rotary dial options to models that included an Alexa voice assistant, or even enhanced cooking controls such as including a grill element in the interior space.
+You’ll need to consider which functions are most important to you and whether you prefer a touchpad, tactile buttons, knobs, or a hands-free smart appliance interface.